Health Insurance in Uruguay

 However, it is the third route that makes Uruguay unusual.
 Private hospitals and clinics in Uruguay operate what is known as a “mutualista” – essentially a medical mutual fund.
 One pays a fixed monthly sum into the programme and then gains discounted access to private medical care as required.

 Note that mutualistas operate on a co-payment system, so while any treatment you need will be discounted, it will still require some form of “top-up”.
-Additionally, of course, mutualistas only gain you access to treatment in Uruguay, thus offering lower levels of overall protection than one might with a fully-featured expat health policy.
+Additionally, of course, mutualistas only gain you access to treatment in Uruguay, thus offering lower levels of overall protection than one might with a fully-featured expat insurance policy.

 In truth, most expats and tourists opt to “jump the queues” found in most public facilities and instead opt for either a mutualista or expat healthcare policy.
 In this way, they can gain access to private facilities.
 Not only are the queues shorter, but English-speaking doctors are also far more prevalent in the private sector.
 Indeed, for English-speaking expats the British Hospital in Montevideo is considered the “gold standard” of care in the country.